kvarak/dnd/docs/_Rules/6-rules-travel.md

   | **30** | Toxic or corrupted deadlands; Food is inedible and water sources are poisoned.

   </div>

-  Additionally a character can forage for herbs.
-See the section for <a href="herbalism.html">Herbalism</a> for how that works.

 - ### <a class="internal-link" name="internal-RoleTheLookout">The Lookout</a>
   The lookout ranges ahead during the day's travel and keeps an eye out for dangers.
 If the lookout fails, you may be ambushed by enemies and other hazards.